AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/video-overview.md

 - **Aspect ratio.** Usually standard 4:3 or wide-screen16:9.
 - **Size.** This is the same as the display resolution, and is measured in pixels.
 This is related to aspect ratio.
 At a ratio of 16:9, a video will be 432 x 240 pixels, while at 4:3 it will be 320 x 240pixels.
-- **FPS.** Standard frame rates are 30, 25 or 24 frames per second (fps), depending on the video standard — NTSC, PAL or Film.
-This setting doesn't matter, because Dynamic Media Classic will always use the same frame rate as the sourcevideo.
+- **FPS.** Standard frame rates are 30, 25, or 24 frames per second (fps), depending on the video standard — NTSC, PAL, or Film.
+This setting doesn't matter, because Dynamic Media Classic will always use the same frame rate as the source video.
 - **Format.** This is will be MP4.
 - **Bandwidth.** This is the desired connection speed of your targeted user.
 Do they have a fast internet connection or a slow one?
 Are they typically using desktop computers or mobile devices?
 This is also related to resolution (size), because the larger the video, the more bandwidth it requires.